 It’s a genius idea, on paper.
 But does it work in the real world?

-Once the superglue has dried, the assembly is pretty well sealed.
 I tried to pull it apart and failed.
 I also dropped it several times (on purpose) to see if this would damage the plastic housing or cause the entire thing to spring apart.
 It didn’t.
 This all leads me to believe that it should stand up to normal use perfectly well.
 Fitment is excellent, with all the elements fitting into their slots with precision (there’s exactly zero rattling or movement of the elements), and the whole assembly fits into the accessory shoe of the camera with similar snugness.
 The bright lines of the viewfinder match anything from more expensive external viewfinders (and why shouldn’t they?
 You’re effectively using a Canon VF here), and there’s enough free space on the side to allow easy composition on city streets.

 What’s most incredible, however, is just how massive and bright this viewfinder is.
 With a magnification .68x, it’s world’s ahead of the viewfinders found on Leica screw mount machines, those commonly found in point-and-shoot cameras of its day, and a massive improvement on many premium compact film cameras of the 1990s and 2000s.
 Hell, it’s bigger and brighter than the VF of my Contax G2, a camera that I consider to be mostly perfect, otherwise.